 - Adaptations are acceptable if accompanied by documentation affirming that a legal option to the property has been obtained by the writer.

 - The script must be typed and submitted in a screenplay format that is standard to the United States motion picture industry.
-There are numerous books, computer software and websites that provide examples of this kind of formatting.
+There are numerous books, apps, and websites that provide examples of this kind of formatting.

 - Feature film scripts must be approximately 90 – 120 pages in length.

 NEW!
 We are now also accepting scripts for HOUR-LONG TELEVISION PILOTS.
 These must be approximately 40 – 65 pages in length.

 - IMPORTANT: All pages must be NUMBERED.
 A cover page with TITLE ONLY must be attached.

 - NO PERSONAL INFORMATION ON THE SCRIPT: the name, address and/or any personal information about the author must not appear anywhere in the script.